 The simple answer is, Yes.

-If you want to revert to using your maiden name prior to receiving your decree absolute, you can update your records by applying for a Deed Poll with us and following our simple procedure.
+If you want to revert to using your maiden name prior to receiving your decree absolute, you can update your records by applying for a Deed Poll with us and following our simple procedure to change your name.
 Please be aware that until the date of your decree absolute, you must still state that you are married, for instance, in any applications for credit, loans, or insurance.

 If children are involved: